Ghini/ghini.desktop/doc/ghini-family.rst

 The above is how |ghini.pocket| looks on my virtual phone, and 192.168.43.226 is the IP address of my laptop in my local network.
 YMMV.

+.. admonition:: I understand beans, what should I do?
+   :class: toggle

+      Right, you're a botanist, with little interest in learning network management, quite fair.

+      Here are my three guesses for getting ghini.desktop (running on your computer) and ghini.pocket (running on your Android phone) to see each other:

+      1) Easiest case: you have a local network at home, to which you can connect both your phone and your computer.
+Read further in this page your local IP address setting, it is something starting with 192.168.
+You can check your phone IP address in Settings > About device > Status.
+You would use it only to make sure that the two addresses belong to the same segment, roughly true if the first three of those four numbers are equal.

+      2) Next easiest: configure a WiFi hotspot on your Android phone, and connect your computer to it.
+Make sure your ghini.desktop computer has no other active network connection.
+         You might want to disable mobile data on the phone, to avoid your computer to consume bandwith and make you incur in costs.

+      3) Still easy enough: connect your Android phone to your computer using a USB cable, and activate USB tethering on the phone.
+Again, make sure your computer has no other active network connection, and again consider disabling mobile data on the phone.

+      Any of the above three will put your two devices on the same network segment, and enable communication.
+Minimal terminology you might still check: IP Address; IP Port; Network Segment.

 |ghini.pocket| works with a reduced database snapshot, containing only the most significant
 elements, under a simplified schema.  |ghini.desktop| produces such a snapshot when it enters server mode, automatically and in the background.
 A typical Pocket Server session consists of: